-The map on the following page shows the prices of homes sold between 2010 and 2019 across the region.
+The map on the following page show the prices of homes sold between 2010 and 2019 across the region.
 The highest priced markets are across much of Roanoke County and around Smith Mountain Lake in Franklin County.
 Interestingly, concentrations of lower sale prices are in the incorporated cities and towns like Roanoke, Salem, and Rocky Mount.
 While there are pockets of higher priced neighborhoods in each of those locations, their overall sales values tend to be lower than those found in the counties.
 This may be explained by the older housing stock, desire for more space, and real or perceived school quality.

-Map 3 - Home Sales 2010-2020
+Roanoke Valley Housing Study - Home Sales 2010-2020 Prepared by JM Goldson LLC